GT-ARC/opaca-core/README.md

 ### Docker Compose

 The `opaca-platform` also includes a Docker Compose file, which automatically forwards all relevant Environment Variables from a local `.env` file and also can be used to start the OPACA Runtime Platform along with a Keycloak server for authentication.
-The Docker Compose defines two profiles.
-Use `--profile platform` to start the OPACA platform itself, and/or `--profile keycloak` to start the Keycloak server and database.
+Use `--profile keycloak` to start the Keycloak server and database along with the OPACA platform.
+You can use this Docker Compose as a blueprint for your own "all included" setup.
+If you want to start _only_ Keycloak, e.g. for local testing, you can use the minimal Keycloak setup in the `keycloak` directory.

 ## Additional Information